Jobs in Germany

 Steps to Apply for a German Work Permit

-Following are the steps to apply for a work permit or visa to take up work in Germany
+Following are the steps to apply for a work permit or visa to take up work in Germany:

 Step 2: You need to have a job offer in Germany from an authorized German employer.
-It has to be a concrete job offer.

 Step 3: The job offer you have must be related to your education.
-There is not mandatory that you need a university degree to obtain a German work visa, you can even just have some vocational training.

 Step 4: The employer must be in Germany.